Conference Participation & Publication Review

 Legal Operations Use Case

-Designing and publishing a request-and-review process for employees seeking to participate in professional conferences and publications.
+A Legal Operations use case on how to design and launch a request-and-review process for employees seeking to participate in professional conferences and publications.

 A workflow that makes both the request and review/approval sides of the process much quicker: